ehariton/BASH_SNOPT_install/README.md

 # PyOptSparse Install
-1) We install a bunch of dependencies for pyoptsparse first
+1) We install a bunch of dependencies / compiler for pyoptsparse first

   ```
   sudo apt-get install mpi g++ mpich swig -y